Responsibility vs Blame — What’s the Difference?

 The other redirects discomfort.

-Understanding the difference changes how individuals and institutions function.
+Understanding the difference changes how individuals, families, institutions, and societies function.

 What Is Responsibility?